ameba23/harddrive-party/README.md

 ## Design goals

-- Minimal initial setup - don't need to wait long for files to index
+- Minimal initial setup - don't need to wait long for shared files to index (no hashing)
 - Practical for transferring large media collections
 - Remote control via ws / http interface.
 Can be run on an ARM device or NAS and controlled from another computer
-- Minimal reliance on centralised infrastructure
+- Minimal reliance on centralised infrastructure - servers are only used for peer discovery
+- Offline-first - peers can find each other on local network using mDNS
 - Support slow / intermittent connections
 - Hackable open source protocol

+## Usage

+Decide on a 'topic' to meet on.
+This can be any string.
+You will be able to connect to anyone who 'joins' the same topic name.

 ## Protocol